Simone Arnold Liebster

-Simone Maria (Arnold) Liebster (born 17 August 1930) was a French victim of Nazi persecution during World War II as a member of Jehovah's Witnesses.
+Simone Maria (Arnold) Liebster (born 17 August 1930) is a French woman who was a victim of Nazi persecution during World War II as a member of Jehovah's Witnesses.
 Simone was also notable as the author of a book called Facing the lion—memoirs of a young girl In Nazi Europe in which she wrote about her experiences at the hands of the Nazis.

 Family

 Liebster was born to Adolphe Arnold and Emma Borot in Husseren-Wesserling, Haut-Rhin.
 In 1933, the family moved to Mulhouse.
 She was baptized as a Jehovah's Witness in 1941.

 In 1951, she travelled to New York to study at the Watchtower Bible School of Gilead, to become a missionary.
 She married Max Liebster, another survivor of Nazi persecution in 1956 and "together they have devoted their lives to their ministry and to peace education."

 Religious persecution

 In July 1943, Liebster received a letter, from the German government, ordering her to report to the train station.
 She "was arrested by juvenile authorities, taken to Konstanz, Germany, and put in a Nazi penitentiary home.
 For nearly two years, Simone was forbidden to talk and was forced to do hard labor.
 Both her parents by this time had been imprisoned in Nazi camps, and none expected to live to see the family reunited.
 The end of the war arrived, though, and the Arnolds all returned home and rebuilt their lives."